Dungeons & Dragons (TV series): Unfinished finale

 The intended final episode from the third season, and potential series finale, entitled "Requiem", was written by the series' frequent screenwriter Michael Reaves, but was not finished due to the show's cancellation.
 It would have served as both a conclusion to the current story as well as a re-imagining of the series had the show continued into a fourth season.
 Reaves has discussed the episode online, and published the original script on his personal website.
 The BCI Eclipse Region 1 DVD release includes the script recorded in the form of an audio drama as a special feature.

 A fan-made animated version of the finale appeared online in 2020.
 It includes the original audio drama, with animations mostly recut from the series.
-It stars Wally Wingert as Dungeon Master and Hank, Daniel Roebuck as Eric, Jarrod Nead as Presto, Neil Kaplan as Venger, and Ryan Nead as Redeemed Venger, with Katie Leigh and Frank Welker reprising their roles as Shiela and Uni, and Katie Leigh voices Bobby.
+It stars Wally Wingert as Dungeon Master and Hank, Daniel Roebuck as Eric, Jarrod Nead as Presto, Neil Kaplan as Venger, and Ryan Nead as Redeemed Venger, with Katie Leigh and Frank Welker reprising their roles as Sheila and Uni while Leigh voices Bobby.